 Right of entry and inspection

 The City may enter upon the Premises at any reasonable time for any purpose necessary, incidental to, or connected with the performance of its obligations under this Agreement, in the exercise of its governmental functions, or in the event of any emergency.
 Except in the case of the City’s governmental functions or an emergency, the City shall give Lessee reasonable advance notice prior to City’s entry into Lessee’s buildings and improvements.
+Define “Reasonable” advance of notice

 force majure; destruction of premises